johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 ### Antialiasing

-I guess it's no surprise at this point that antialiasing it no exception when it comes to gamma-correctness.
+I guess it's no surprise at this point that antialiasing is no exception when it comes to gamma-correctness.
 Antialiasing in γ=2.2 space results in overly dark "smoothing pixels" (right image); the text appears too heavy, almost as if it was bold.
 Running the algorithm in linear space produces much better results (left image), although in this case the font looks a bit too thin.
 Interestingly, Photoshop antialiases text using γ=1.42 by default, and this indeed seems to yield the best looking results (middle image).
-I don't know the explanation for this, but the take-away point is that antialaising in sRGB space is almost never what you want.
+I don't know the explanation for this, but the take-away point is that antialiasing in sRGB space is almost never what you want.

 {% include image.html name="antialias.png" caption="Figure 13 &mdash; Effects of gamma-incorrectness on text antialiasing.
 The left image was rendered with the option 'Blend Text Colors Using Gamma' set to 1.0, the middle one with 1.45, and the right one with 2.2." width="623px" %}